Rule 1. Field

 The blocker may not step into the rusher.
 If the rusher touches the quarterback in his attempt to block the pass; roughing the quarterback will be called.
 The defensive player may not have any contact with the quarterback until he releases the ball and becomes a potential blocker.

-Penalty: Loss of 5 yds from the point of scrimmage and loss of down.
+Penalty for consecutive male-to-male passes: Loss of 5 yds from the point of scrimmage and loss of down.

 b.
 Female Passer-can compete her forward pass to either sex with no advancement restrictions unless it is a male receiver who must be beyond the line of scrimmage at the point of reception.
 No forward pass may be thrown legally from a point beyond the neutral zone.